Østermarie: The new church

 The new church was built in 1891 on the place where the old church tower once stood.
 The architect was Andreas Clemmensen who was involved in the design of Christiansborg Palace.
 Built in the Romanesque style, it consists of a tower, nave, chancel and apsis together with two cross pieces.
 The outer wall is granite from the nearby Paradis quarry.

 The rear wall of the altar is topped by seven candles in a seven-armed candlestick.
-The limestone font (ca. 1250), in late Romanesque style, comes from Gothland.
+The limestone font (ca. 1250), in late Romanesque style, comes from Gotland.
 The pulpit has four carved panels in oak from 1593.
 In the northern cross arm, there is an epitaph to Jens Kofoed, popularly credited with the liberation of Bornholm from the Swedes in 1658.
 The cross below the chancel arch, added during the church's restoration by the architect Rolf Graae in 1964, is the work of Paul Høm, a local artist.

 Bornholms Musik Festival arranges concerts in the church with Emma Kirkby and Lars Ulrik Mortensen.